eternal-red/distraction-blocker/notes.md

     - (it isn't required but may reduce captchas)

 ## To do
-1. hit button to capture current path and add to list
-2. auto refresh after adding link (done)
+1. refactor code and fix bugs (yuri)
-3. insert webpage to redirect too
+2. add webpage to redirect to (david)
-4. you need a password to undo blocked sites
-5. detect when extension is disabled or deleted
+3. create bash script/cronjob to ensure extension is not deleted and still turned on